How Long Do Polyurethane Fumes Last in a Home?

 • And Respirator; be sure it is a tight-fitted fill face-piece air respirator mask

-How long does it take for polyurethane to stop smelling
+How long does it take for polyurethane to stop smelling?

 After the installation of polyurethane and other building materials in your home, you will begin to wonder how long it takes for the polyurethane fume odors to stop smelling in your home.
 The initial curing time of the polyurethane after it has been applied to a large portion of your home’s floor can be up to 5 to 7 days.
-After this 5-7-day timeframe most of the polyurethane should be dry on the surface, and able to be lived on once again.
+After this 5-7-day timeframe, most of the polyurethane should be dry on the surface, and able to be lived on once again.
 However, when it comes to the odors produced from the polyurethane finishing in a home this odor can last for months in some cases.

 The polyurethane will off-gas for longer than the cure time, due to the chemicals being released from the wood finishing way after its initial application.
 This off-gassing process takes place because of the conditions present in the environment which make it ideal for the volatile chemicals to turn from a solid/liquid to a gaseous chemical compound in the air.
 Thus, you may find it necessary to begin integrating air quality control and mitigation methods in your home to help combat this growing polyurethane odorous fume problem.

-How to get rid of polyurethane smell
+How to get rid of polyurethane smell?

 When polyurethane is applied to the wood flooring, cabinets, and/or furniture in a home it can produce an unmistakable smell in the airspace that is full of an amalgam of chemicals.
 These polyurethane fumes can travel throughout the whole air space and remain hanging in the air for a significant portion of time, depending on the conditions in the environment such as poor ventilation, airflow, and temperature.
-When ventilation and airflow is restricted it will trap the polyurethane fumes in the air which will taint the indoor air quality and potentially impact human health.
+When ventilation and airflow are restricted it will trap the polyurethane fumes in the air which will taint the indoor air quality and potentially impact human health.
 In addition, when the temperature in the room is elevated it will exacerbate the off-gassing of chemicals within these polyurethane wood finishings.

-One of the best methods to use in a home on how to get rid of the polyurethane smells and fumes from the air is through the use of an air purification device.
+One of the best methods to use in a home how to get rid of the polyurethane smells and fumes from the air is through the use of an air purification device.
 There are a variety of different air purification devices that are currently available to consumers to select from and they can each contain a different type of technology for pollutant removal.
 From carbon, ozone, ionization, and HEPA filtration, each of these will work differently when trying to filter and remove chemical pollutants from the air.
 The EnviroKlenz Air Purifier, however, is unlike traditional air purification technologies as it works to completely capture, contain, and neutralize a broad spectrum of noxious and toxic chemicals and odors from the air (including polyurethane fumes) through the use of a proprietary earth mineral technology.
-This technology is used as the first stage filtration in these air purifiers, along with the second-stage filtration of a HEPA filter for fine particulate removal larger than 0.3 microns in size at a 99.99% efficiency.
+This technology is used as the first-stage filtration in these air purifiers, along with the second-stage filtration of a HEPA filter for fine particulate removal larger than 0.3 microns in size at a 99.99% efficiency.

 Article Sources: